 In recent years Egypt has been in the news a lot, mostly because of the demonstrations against the repressive regime.
-During the latest series of demonstrations in September and October 2019, 4300 arbitrary arrests were made.
+During the latest major series of demonstrations in September and October 2019, 4300 arbitrary arrests were made.
 The crackdown was harsh and the few independent news outlets remaining are having a very hard time.

 Especially now you can make a difference by taking a trip to Cairo.
 Even though the Egyptian economy is growing fast, more and more people are living in poverty.
 You can help local entrepreneurs by spending your tourist dollars (which go a very long way) in locally-owned spots.
 Egyptian locals love talking about what they’ve been through and you can tell their stories back home, which will create attention and positive vibes…

 We don’t have to explain Cairo is one of the most culturally rich cities on the planet.
 Cairo locals call their city Mother of the World for a reason.
 Visiting Cairo instead of a city where “everybody is going” helps against overtourism!
 Oh yes, and it’s 17 to 20 degrees Celsius and sunny currently…

 We selected a few of our Cairo locals’ unique “to do” tips for you:

 Hamam Mahshi or squab (pigeons) stuffed with either liver, rice or grits are a very well known dish in Egypt.
 And they are delicious according to our Spotter Ahmed (and us – we tried them too!).

 Farahat Restaurant is located way outside the touristy center and doesn’t look like much from the inside, but it’s one of the very best restaurants in Egypt for eating pigeon.
 Not only according to Ahmed!